Turn-Key and Design Work Covered--From Design to Finish

 9. Changing your mind—again.
 Time is money.
 That's what Benjamin Franklin advised tradesmen way back in 1748, and indecisive homeowners would do well to heed his warning.
 Regretting, reordering, reconfiguring—it all leads to delays, changed work orders, and tapped-out budgets.
 It also tests the patience of your contractor, who's got another job lined up after this one.

-10. Living with a dysfunctional space because remodeling is a hassle.
+10. Living with a dysfunctional space because remodelling is a hassle.
 Life's about thriving, not just surviving.
 Just think, with a little time and effort, you could have the kitchen you've always wanted.
-Not to mention a few (happy) remodeling stories of your own.
+Not to mention a few (happy) remodelling stories of your own.